-In both the cross-sectional fixed effect specification in column 2 of Table 7, and in our preferred panel fixed effects specification in column 3, we find that relative cost, relative status and religious conflict shocks have the expected signs and are significant at the 1 percent level in five of six cases (the sixth case is significant at the 5 percent level).
-Consistent with our previous findings for taboo goods in Section 4, we find support for our conceptual framework where identity is fungible and choices are determined by these three forces.
+religious conflict shocks have the expected signs and are significant at the 1 percent level in five of six cases (the sixth case is significant at the 5 percent level).
+These results generalize our previous findings for taboo goods.
+They support the notion that identity is fungible and that choices react systematically to these three forces.
 We discuss magnitudes in detail in Section 6 where, among other things, we quantify the net changes in identity over our sample period driven by each of the three forces.

 The Appendix contains several additional results.
-Appendix Table E1 relaxes the symmetry implicit in equation 13-that a shock moves the household as far away from one identity's prescribed behavior as it it does towards the other identity's prescribed behavior.
-To do so, we separately interact $\bar{x}{ir}$ and $\bar{x}{is}$ with each of the three shocks.
-We can then evaluate our assumption that households are making a choice between their religious and ethnic identity by testing whether the coefficients on the $\bar{x}{ir}$ and $\bar{x}{is}$ interactions are equal but of opposite signs.
-We find reasonable support for the symmetry imposed in our baseline specification with the coefficients on the three $\bar{x}{ir}$ interactions of opposite signs to the coefficients on the $\bar{x}{is}$ interactions and magnitudes reasonably similar for costs and conflict.
+Appendix Table H.1 relaxes the symmetry implicit in equation (13)-that a shock moves the household as far away from one identity's prescribed behavior as it it does towards the other identity's prescribed behavior.
+To do so, we separately interact $\overline{x}{ir}$ and $\overline{x}{is}$ with each of the three shocks.
+We can then evaluate our assumption that households are making a choice between their religious and ethnic identity by examining whether the coefficients on the $\overline{x}{ir}$ and $\overline{x}{is}$ interactions are of similar magnitudes but opposite signs.
+We find reasonable support for the symmetry imposed in our baseline specification with the coefficients on the three $\overline{x}{ir}$ interactions of opposite signs to the coefficients on the $\overline{x}{is}$ interactions and magnitudes reasonably similar for costs and conflict.

-Appendix Table F.2 allows the impacts of each of the three shocks to vary by the religion of the household.
+Appendix Table H.2 allows the impacts of each of the three shocks to vary by the religion of the household.
 The heterogeneity is somewhat limited, but upper-caste Hindus do appear to care significantly more about status than other religious groups.